 Add all other ingredients and bring to a boil.
 Reduce to a simmer and cook another 8-10 minutes, stirring frequently.
 Remove onion with slotted spoon and discard.

-*Make sure your Worcestershire sauce and liquid smoke say "gluten free" on the bottle.
-You can find them GF and non-GF.
+Make sure your Worcestershire sauce and liquid smoke say "gluten free" on the bottle.
+You can find them in GF and non-GF versions.